yourWaifu/yourWaifu.github.io/posts/3d-website.md

 ![](/images/3d-website/trying-dithering_1.87.1.png)
 so I tried dithering instead.
 I was afraid that might be noticeable but it fixed the issue and I couldn’t notice the dithering.

 I wasn't a fan of the scale bar because I felt that it was destroying the illusion of a 3D website.
 At first, I didn’t know how to do this and messed around with the HTML and css to get it not show a scale bar.
 It took me another day when I figured out a solution, once I did, I had to rewrite a good chunk of the HTML layout.
-However, thanks to React, the layout and the content was separated into separated components making this a lot easier.
 ![](/images/3d-website/large-element_1.90.1.jpg)
 I ended up making a large HTML element that you can scroll with the 3D content and using css, made the scroll bar off screen to the right and made it so that you can’t scroll to it.
 I then had to make the 3D content stick to the top and left sides of the screen using CSS sticky.
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FalseAggravatingBorer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>